 The Inward Investment and International Taxation Review: Vietnam

-In the first nine months of 2020, GDP growth was approximately 2.12 per cent,2 and the total amount of registered foreign investment reached US$21.2 million.3 Major investors include Singapore, Korea, China, Japan and Thailand.
-The investment mostly focused on the processing and manufacturing sector with the total newly registered capital of US$21.2 billion.4 In addition, Vietnam has welcomed the investment in renewable energy.
+In the first nine months of 2021, GDP growth was approximately 1.42 per cent,2 and the total amount of registered foreign investment reached US$22.15 billion.3 Major investors include Singapore, South Korea, China, Japan, Hong Kong and Taiwan.
+The investment mostly focused on the processing and manufacturing sector with the total newly registered capital of US$11.8 billion.4 In addition, Vietnam has welcomed the investment in renewable energy.

-Trade war between US and China not only poses a challenge but also creates an opportunity for Vietnam.
-However, the biggest challenges are the underlying problems for the economy such as low-tech skills, exhausted lands and natural resources, low productivity and competition.5 To improve the business environment and attract investment, the government has been focusing on reforming the administration and reducing the obstacles to investment.
+Trade war between the United States and China not only poses a challenge but also creates an opportunity for Vietnam.
+However, the biggest challenges are the underlying problems for the economy such as low-tech skills, exhausted lands and natural resources, and low productivity and competition.5 To improve the business environment and attract investment, the government has been focusing on reforming the administration and reducing the obstacles to investment.
 Specifically, from 2016 to November 2020, more than 1,000 administrative procedures have been reduced and simplified, and 3,893 out of 6,191 business conditions have been abolished.6 On 15 July 2021, the government issued Resolution No. 76/NQ-CP on the administrative reform plan for the period from 2021 to 2030.
 This Resolution aims to cut down and simplify at least 20 per cent of administrative procedures and 20 per cent of compliance costs until 2025.
 Vietnam's business environment is targeted to be ranked among the top 30 countries.7

-In addition, after years of preparation and negotiation, Vietnam and the European Union have approved and ratified the EU–Vietnam Free Trade Agreement (EVFTA), which came into effect on 1 August 2020.
-The EVFTA provides expansive preferential market access as well as preferential duty treatments for goods traded between Vietnam and the European Union Member States.
+In addition, after years of preparation and negotiation, Vietnam and the European Union have approved and ratified the European Union–Vietnam Free Trade Agreement (EVFTA), which came into effect on 1 August 2020.
+The EVFTA provides expansive preferential market access as well as preferential duty treatments for goods traded between Vietnam and EU Member States.

 Common forms of business organisation and their tax treatment